ubuntu/ubuntu-project-docs/docs/reference/exception-google-osconfig-agent-Updates.rst

-#.

-   #. page was copied from google-compute-engine-oslogin-Updates

-This document describes the policy for updating the google-compute-engine-oslogin package to new upstream versions in a stable, supported distro (including LTS releases).
+This document describes the policy for updating the google-guest-agent package to new upstream versions in a stable, supported distro (including LTS releases).
 This is an exception to the standard SRU process.

-google-compute-engine-oslogin is provided by Google for installation within guests that run on Google Compute Engine.
-It is a collection of tools and daemons, packaged as google-compute-engine-oslogin, that ensure that the Ubuntu images published to GCE run properly on their platform.
+google-guest-agent is provided by Google for installation within guests that run on Google Compute Engine.
+It is a collection of tools and daemons, packaged as google-guest-agent, that ensure that the Ubuntu images published to GCE run properly on their platform.

 Cloud platforms evolve at a rate that can't be handled in six-month increments, and they will often develop features that they would like to be available to customers who don't want to upgrade from earlier Ubuntu releases.
-As such, updating google-compute-engine-oslogin to more recent upstream releases is required within all Ubuntu releases, so they continue to function properly in their environment.
+As such, updating google-guest-agent to more recent upstream releases is required within all Ubuntu releases, so they continue to function properly in their environment.

-New versions of google-compute-engine-oslogin can be SRU'd in to older releases provided the following process is followed.
+New versions of google-guest-agent can be SRU'd in to older releases provided the following process is followed.

 .. _qa_process:

 QA Process
 ----------

-When a new version of google-compute-engine-oslogin is uploaded to -proposed, the following will be done:
+When a new version of google-guest-agent is uploaded to -proposed, the following will be done:

 -  an image based on -proposed will be built for GCE and published to the ubuntu-os-cloud-devel project